snswrld/nueve4/PREMIUM_FEATURES.md

 ### Accessing Features
 1. **Customizer**: Go to **Appearance > Customize > Premium Features**
-2. **Blocks**: In the block editor, look for the "Neve Premium Blocks" category
+2. **Blocks**: In the block editor, look for the "Nueve4 Premium Blocks" category
 3. **WooCommerce**: Premium options appear in **Customize > WooCommerce**

 ### Configuration